Juneo-io/juneogo/tests/fixture/tmpnet/README.md

 `tmpnetctl` was previously used to create temporary networks for use across multiple e2e test runs.
-As the usage of temporary networks has expanded to require subnets, that usage has been supplanted by the `--reuse-network` flag defined for the e2e suite.
-It was easier to support defining subnet configuration in the e2e suite in code than to extend a cli tool like `tmpnetctl` to support similar capabilities.
+As the usage of temporary networks has expanded to require supernets, that usage has been supplanted by the `--reuse-network` flag defined for the e2e suite.
+It was easier to support defining supernet configuration in the e2e suite in code than to extend a cli tool like `tmpnetctl` to support similar capabilities.

 ### Via code